OpenDocCN/dsai-notes-pt3-zh/docs/ccnt-math100-calc/【双语字幕+资料下载】辛辛那提 MATH100 ｜ 微积分Ⅰ(2019·完整版) - P46：L46- Solving for the constant in the general anti-derivative - ShowMeAI - BV1544y1C7pC.md

-# 【双语字幕+资料下载】辛辛那提 MATH100 ｜ 微积分Ⅰ(2019·完整版) - P46：L46- Solving for the constant in the general anti-derivative - ShowMeAI - BV1544y1C7pC
+# P46：L46- Solving for the constant in the general anti-derivative - ShowMeAI - BV1544y1C7pC

 This problem is a little bit interesting。 I am asking not for an and derivative。